NHirose/learning-language-navigation/README.md

 3. `python pd_controller_lelan.py`: In the graph-based navigation phase, this python script starts a node that reads messages from the `/waypoint` topic (waypoints from the model) and outputs velocities by PD controller to navigate the robot’s base.
 In the final approach phase, this script selects the velocity commands from the LeLaN.
 4. `python navigate_lelan.py -p <prompt> --model vint -—dir <topomap_dir>`: In the graph-based navigation phase, this python script starts a node that reads in image observations from the `/usb_cam/image_raw` topic, inputs the observations and the map into the model, and publishes actions to the `/waypoint` topic.
 In the final approach phase, this script calculates the LeLaN policy and publishes the velocity commands to the `/vel_lelan` topic.

+The `<topomap_dir>` is the name of the directory in `learning-language-navigation/deployment/topomaps/images` that has the images corresponding to the nodes in the topological map.
+The images are ordered by name from 0 to N.
 When the robot is finishing navigating, kill the `pd_controller_lelan.py` script, and then kill all sessions.
 In the default setting, we run the simplest LeLaN policy not feeding the history of the image and not considering collision avoidance.

 ## Citing